Youth Study Center/Barnes

 It was decided to build a new detention center at 20th and Callowhill, later changed to 20th and the Ben Franklin Parkway.
 Both sites were opposed by Paul Cret, the head of the Art Jury, the committee tasked with ensuring proper aesthetic uses of the Parkway.
 Despite these objections, in 1944 the City Council approved the planned construction of the detention center on the Parkway.
 The nobility of its purpose, to turn around wayward youth, was felt compatible with the nobility of the parkway, with the stipulation that any building not look like a penal institution.
 The Municipal Court had been built in the classical style one block away in 1941, and this was another impetus to having the detention center nearby.
 After two years of further public debate, local architect firm Carroll, Grisdale, and van Allen were given the commission to build the "Youth Study Center" on the Parkway, parallel to the Parkway.

 There was a mandatory 200 foot setback from the Parkway for buildings, so the landscaping, designed by Horace Fleisher, included allees of London Plane trees fronting the Parkway.
-Behind these trees was to be the first modernistic building on the Parkway, which was completed in 1952.
-The Youth Study Center consisted of two reinforced steel and concrete buildings with a central courtyard.
+Behind these trees was to be the first modernistic building on the Parkway.
+The Youth Study Center, completed in 1952, consisted of two reinforced steel and concrete buildings with a central courtyard.
 The five-story building on the Parkway was sheathed in limestone panels with aluminum framed strip windows and two tiers of balconies.
 The entrance to the complex was at the three-story brick building on Pennsylvania Avenue.
-The two buildings were connected by two-story pedestrian bridges connecting the second and third floors.
+The two buildings were connected by two-story pedestrian bridges on the second and third floors.

 The Youth Study Center provided a secure, short-term residential detention facility for youths ages 13 to 20 awaiting court hearings.
 The Center offered social and educational programs to steer young offenders from further illegal activities.